zpainter/iassist/content/about/general-assembly-minutes-1992.md

 bring us the National Research and Education Network (NREN), high performance computing systems, advanced software technology and basic research in computer science.
-The Office of Science and Technology Program identified twenty \"grand challenges for which solution is likely to be possible using systems developed under this initiative.\" A list of these challenges is provided in \_The Federal High Performance Computing Program\_ published by the Office of Science and Technology Policy, September 8, 1989.
+The Office of Science and Technology Program identified twenty "grand challenges for which solution is likely to be possible using systems developed under this initiative."
+A list of these challenges is provided in _The Federal High Performance Computing Program_ published by the Office of Science and Technology Policy, September 8, 1989.
 All involve either biological, physical science, or engineering problems.
 There is little, if any, interest in high performance computing for social science research.
 NREN, which